 6. The Magistrates’ Court Sentencing Guidelines for the relevant offences should be referred to when allocation decisions are being made.
 In considering the adequacy of its sentencing powers when dealing with two or more offences, the court should consider its potential sentencing powers in the light of the maximum aggregate sentence the magistrates could impose for all the offences taken together, if the charges could be joined in the same indictment or arise out of the same or connected circumstances.

-7. If the court decides that the offence appears more suitable for trial in the Crown Court the defendant must be sent forthwith to the Crown Court.
+7. For offences committed after 12th March 2015, the magistrates’ court has the power to impose an unlimited fine.
+That does not mean that serious health and safety cases must be dealt with in the Magistrates’ Court.
+Further guidance is available at the section dealing with Plea before venue and allocation.
+If the court decides that the offence appears more suitable for trial in the Crown Court the defendant must be sent forthwith to the Crown Court.
 If the court decides that the case is more suitable for summary trial, it must explain to the defendant (a) that the case appears suitable for summary trial; (b) they can consent to be tried summarily or choose to be tried on indictment; and (c) if they consent to be tried summarily and are convicted, they may be committed to the Crown court for sentence.
 The defendant must then indicate whether it wishes to be tried in the Magistrates’ or the Crown Court.

 8. The introduction of the allocation procedure does not change the requirements on service of initial details of the prosecution case, however as committal proceedings have now been abolished there it is no longer a requirement to serve a committal bundle.